How It Works in Practice

 Common Misconceptions

 A common misconception is that civil disobedience is simply illegal behavior; however, it is a conscientious act grounded in moral reasoning.
 Another misunderstanding is that it always leads to immediate change—often, it is a long-term strategy requiring persistence.
-Additionally, civil disobedience is not anarchic but rather a form of protest that respects the rule of law by accepting penalties.
+Additionally, civil disobedience is not anarchic but rather a form of protest that respects the Rule of Law by accepting penalties.

 Example